gotchane/vim-git-commit-prefix/README.md

 $ git commit
 ```

-You can choose language from english(default) or japanese.
+You can choose the language for this plugin from English(default) or Japanese.
 ```
 let g:git_commit_prefix_lang = 'en'  " or 'ja'
 ```